commonquail/completionist/README.md

 ## License

 Original source code is licensed under Apache-2.0 according to `LICENSE.txt`.
-It includes third party software licensed according to `NOTICE.txt` and `third-party.txt`, both of which are generated automatically with `update-licenses`.
-This is not strictly in line with ASF's guidelines for application [[license], [notice]] but this approach both greatly eases the burden of maintenance and avoids the recursive license duplication that would occur if software derived from this distribution were to generate license information in the same way.
+It includes third party software under various licenses not detailed anywhere, not at all in line with ASF's guidelines for application [[license], [notice]], but this is hard problem with only bad solutions.

 The `samples/` directory is © 2015 ArenaNet, LLC.
 All rights reserved.